What is

 How has your practice changed?

 I learned quickly that you don’t show up to a Katonah Yoga class with an injury and leave without some insight.
-As I developed technique, the journey to orient myself on a plumb line, follow recipes to measure up and reference the archetype of every pose made each class challenging, memorable and most of all, magical.
+As I developed technique, the journey to orient myself on a plumb line, follow recipes to measure up and reference the archetype of every pose.
+Each class became more challenging, memorable and most of all, magical.
 The Katonah Yoga dialogue has the power to illuminate a practice, guiding students through theory and metaphor to receive insight.
 It gave me the tools to ignite those insights for others and become a more sustainable teacher.

 How have you seen Katonah Yoga change students?